antimodular/ofxFaceRecognizer/readme.md

 I used ofxCv align eyes and crop functions to prepare the images before placing them in the faces folder.

-Installation:
+# Installation

-Download the source from GitHub, unzip the folder, rename it from ofxFaceRecognizer-master to ofxFaceRecognizer and place it in your openFrameworks/addons folder.
+Download the source from GitHub, unzip the folder, rename it from ofxFaceRecognizer-master to ofxFaceRecognizer and place it in your `openFrameworks/addons` folder.

 Or use project generator to build project and then: